heidtn/martiancastaway/_posts/2020-03-17-damage-report.md

 | Ar | 1.6%|
 | O | 0.13%|

 That's unfortunate, but not unexpected.
 The universe is mostly inhospitable to life.
-I guess I'm just lucky this planet isn't on fire.
+I guess I'm just fortunate this planet isn't on fire.

-Also, minor amounts of: water, nitrogen oxide, neon, hydrogen-deuterium-oxygen, krypton and xenon
+Also, there seems to be minor amounts of: water, nitrogen oxide, neon, hydrogen-deuterium-oxygen, krypton and xenon

 I'm also detecting a lot of minerals in the forms of feldspar, pyroxenes and olivine.
 These could prove very useful.

 ### My Supplies
+Thankfully the shuttle is well stocked for long duration survival, I have some supplies and tools:
 * A shelter - a decently sized living space, approximately the size of, you know, a human apartment, maybe?
 I have enough oxygen and food for several months, but it won't last forever.
 * Solar power - I have a small solar panel and battery that I can use to power tools and experiments.
 I'll assume that, while I don't have unlimited power, I have effectively unlimited capacity.
 * Basic tools (electronic and mechanical tools) - things like soldering irons, drills, screwdrivers, electronics testing tools, etc.